I am a man in his fifties who is, well, ignoring that he is in his fifties and trying to explore as much as I can, while I still can.

 Some people are born with a heaping helping of wanderlust and others would rather stay home and read a book.
 I do not know why.

 The Cambodians are absolutely the sweetest people I have ever met.
+But there's a lot of competition.

 I love the anticipation of travel and having hour long conference calls on what gear to bring almost as much as the trips themselves.
 Almost.